Mergifyio/mergify/doc/source/examples.rst

 You can tweak as fine as you want.
-For example, many users like to use a label such as ``work-in-progress`` to indicate that a pull request is not ready to be merged — even if's approved.
+For example, many users like to use a label such as ``work-in-progress`` to indicate that a pull request is not ready to be merged — even if's approved:

 .. code-block:: yaml

     pull_request_rules:
-      - name: automatic merge when CI passes and 2 reviews
+      - name: automatic merge for master when CI passes and 2 reviews and not WIP
         conditions:
           - "#approved-reviews-by>=2"
           - status-success=Travis CI - Pull Request